Roundups/tools

 • Team member and client account management

-• API and embed capabilities for custom integrations
+• API access for custom integrations

-• SSO/SAML authentication
+• SSO/SAML authentication support

 Sources: